ElucidataInc/ElMaven/faq/faq.md

 			<li>
-				<a class="cd-faq-trigger" href="#0">How does ElMaven detect the best group in any m/z?</a>
+				<a class="cd-faq-trigger" href="#0">How does El-MAVEN detect the best group in any m/z?</a>
 				<div class="cd-faq-content">
 					<br />
-					<p>ElMaven does this on the basis of group rank.
+					<p>El-MAVEN does this on the basis of group rank.
 Group rank is calculated using intensity and quality score.
 Quality score, in turn, is calculated using 9 different metrics of a peak.You can adjust the score calculation from the "Group Rank" tab in "Options" dialog.</p>
 				</div> <!-- cd-faq-content -->
 			</li>
 		</ul> <!-- cd-faq-group -->